 How do I request an exception to the CHP ACA Compliant Formulary?

 There are several types of exceptions that can be requested:

 - Exception to cover a drug that is not listed on the formulary (non-formulary drug)

 - Exception to waive a coverage restriction or limit on a drug (example: waive or increase quantity limit).

-In the event your prescribing physician / provider determines that a drug that is not listed on the CHP Formulary (non-formulary drug) is a better choice to treat your condition, or a coverage restriction limit should be waived, the Prescribing Physician / Provider may request a Formulary Exception.
+In the event your prescribing doctor/provider determines that a drug that is not listed on the CHP Formulary (non-formulary drug) is a better choice to treat your condition, or a coverage restriction limit should be waived, the Prescribing doctor/provider may request a Formulary Exception.
 Submit the request in writing, with the reason you believe your request should be approved or online here Coverage Exception Form.
 Send the written request to: CHP/Prime Therapeutics, LLC, Clinical Review, 2900 Ames Crossing Road, Eagan, MN 55121, or the request may be securely faxed to 1-855-212-8110.

 What if I am not happy with CHP's decision regarding my formulary exception request?

 If CHP denies the request, you, an authorized representative, or the prescribing provider, may appeal the decision.